Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the common enforcement triggers for loans, guarantees and security documents?

 The occurrence of one or more events of default under the finance documentation will usually trigger enforcement.
-Such default events may include non-payment of an amount payable under the finance documentation, misrepresentation or breach of an obligation, insolvency and change of control, among others.
+Such default events may include, among other things:

 Process for enforcement

 What are the most common procedures for enforcement?
 Are there any specific requirements with which lenders must comply?

 There are specific enforcement procedures for each type of security interest, which may depend on what has been agreed between the security provider and the security beneficiary, so the security documentation will need to be reviewed.
 The time of enforcement – before or during an insolvency procedure – will also be relevant.

 The general rules on the enforcement of Belgian law security interests are as follows:

 - Mortgage (immovable property) – the procedure to enforce a mortgage is subject to certain formalities and conditions.
 Prior court authorisation is required, unless the loan agreement is also notarised.
 Enforcement of a mortgage starts with a formal order for payment to be served on the debtor.
 A bailiff must be involved and the mortgage property must be seized.
 The court must supervise the sale of the mortgaged property.

 - Bank account pledge – the pledge agreement will usually allow the pledgee to appropriate the cash standing to the credit of the pledged bank account if a certain event occurs by sending a notice to the credit institution or other financial institution holding the pledged bank account.

 - Receivables pledge – a receivables pledge agreement will often allow the pledgee to collect the receivables if a certain event occurs by sending a notice to the debtors of the pledged receivables.